Human2LocoMan: Learning Versatile Quadrupedal Manipulation with Human Pretraining

 Abstract

 Quadrupedal robots have demonstrated impressive locomotion capabilities in complex environments, but equipping them with autonomous versatile manipulation skills in a scalable way remains a significant challenge.
-In this work, we introduce a system that integrates data collection and imitation learning from both humans and LocoMan, a quadrupedal robot with multiple manipulation modes.
-Specifically, we introduce a teleoperation and data collection pipeline, supported by dedicated hardware, which unifies and modularizes the observation and action spaces of the human and the robot.
-To effectively leverage the collected data, we propose an efficient learning architecture that supports co-training and pre-training with multimodal data across different embodiments.
+In this work, we introduce a cross-embodiment imitation learning system for quadrupedal manipulation, leveraging data collected from both humans and LocoMan, a quadruped equipped with multiple manipulation modes.
+Specifically, we develop a teleoperation and data collection pipeline, which unifies and modularizes the observation and action spaces of the human and the robot.
+To effectively leverage the collected data, we propose an efficient modularized architecture that supports co-training and pretraining on structured modality-aligned data across different embodiments.
 Additionally, we construct the first manipulation dataset for the LocoMan robot, covering various household tasks in both unimanual and bimanual modes, supplemented by a corresponding human dataset.
-Experimental results demonstrate that our data collection and training framework significantly improves the efficiency and effectiveness of imitation learning, enabling more versatile quadrupedal manipulation capabilities.
+We validate our system on six real-world manipulation tasks, where it achieves an average success rate improvement of 41.9% overall and 79.7% under out-of-distribution (OOD) settings compared to the baseline.
+Pretraining with human data contributes a 38.6% success rate improvement overall and 82.7% under OOD settings, enabling consistently better performance with only half the amount of robot data.

 Learning Framework